 The property officially changed hands in July 2015 and renovations began.
-Out of respect for the previous owners, Jay and Jen ensured that many of their personal, heartwarming details remained at The Landing for guests to appreciate.
+Out of respect for Joyce and her husband, the owners ensured that many of the personal, heartwarming details remained at The Landing for guests to appreciate.
 For example, the authentic stonework, hand-cut iron detailing on exposed beams, brass lion heads on doors, and the wooden trees that adorn the decks.
 Joyce’s hand-painted flowers on the pond gazebo still welcome guests out for a stroll.
-During renovations, Jay and Jen would come across small tokens — love notes and time capsules — placed in the walls by Joyce and her husband as they built the original structures so many years ago.
+During renovations, the new owners would come across small tokens — love notes and time capsules — placed in the walls by Joyce and her husband as they built the original structures so many years ago.
 These trinkets spoke of hope, faith, love, and teamwork – timeless sentiments that echo across the decades.
 Before sealing the walls back up during renovation, these love tokens were gently replaced — to forever honor the original builders.

 We welcome you to enjoy the brand new beauty that surrounds you at The Landing – the updates, amenities, and the fine details.
 But we also encourage you to sense and appreciate the enduring spirit of what has made this little piece of the Rocky Mountains so special for so long.